We noted you are experiencing viewing problems

 clinical presentation of

-neuropathies in general and
+neuropathies in general,

-inflammatory neuropathies
+and inflammatory

-in particular,
+neuropathies, in particular,

-these can be associated
+can be associated with

-with a range of symptoms.
+a range of symptoms.

-We can think of positive sensory
+We can think of positive

-features such as tingling,
+such as tingling,

-burning, and pain; and
+burning and pain;

-negative sensory features
+and negative sensory

-such as numbness,
+features such as numbness,

 loss of sensation, loss of

-dexterity, and imbalance.
+dexterity and imbalance.

-There can also be
+There can also be motor

-with loss of strength and
+involvement with loss of strength,

-the cranial nerves and
+and the cranial nerves and

 autonomic nervous system